nicholaswmin/fsm/README.md

 ## Define

-The following defines an FSM:
+The following defines an FSM with 2 possible `states`,
+each allowing a single `transition`.

 ```js
 const turnstile = fsm({